eash123-glitch/Course_Recommendation_System/README.md

 # Course Recommendation System

 This project implements a content-based and collaborative filtering course recommendation system, designed to assist students in finding courses that match their interests.
-The system uses natural language processing (NLP) and machine learning techniques to analyze course descriptions and suggest relevant courses from various e-learning platforms.
+The system uses natural language processing (NLP) and machine learning techniques to analyze course descriptions and suggest relevant courses from various e-learning platforms.The dataset scraped can be found [here](https://drive.google.com/drive/folders/YOUR_FOLDER_ID)

 ## Table of Contents
 - [Introduction](#introduction)